-Every spring in May and June, horseshoe crabs move shoreward to reproduce on our local beaches.
-To monitor their populations, volunteers on the South Shore gather data every year to determine if current regulations are helping to at least maintain or increase the number of crabs in the bay.
+Every spring, in May and June, horseshoe crabs move shoreward to reproduce on our local beaches.
+To monitor their populations, volunteers on the South Shore gather data every year to determine if current regulations are helping to maintain or increase the number of crabs in the bay.
 We have been monitoring horseshoe crabs since 2008 in Duxbury Bay.

 Horseshoe crabs don’t seem very special, but they actually do many important things in our beaches and bays.
 They mix up sediment and add oxygen back into the mudflats.
 Their eggs are a crucial food source for migrating shorebirds, like red knots and ruddy turnstones.
 And they are also very important to humans–a compound in their blood is used to test for bacterial contamination, they are used for bait in the eel, conch, and whelk fisheries, and for vision research.
 For these reasons and more, Sara Grady of the Massachusetts Bays Program South Shore (housed at the NSRWA) has been working with Mass.
 Division of Marine Fisheries to conduct annual horseshoe crab spawning surveys in Duxbury Bay.